 ….
 Well, yes.

-By the end of this post, I hope you’ll have some idea of what I mean when I say that Savannah is a place unlike any we’ve ever visited – and why we’re so completely and utterly enchanted with it.
+By the end of this post, I hope you’ll have some idea of what I mean when I say that Savannah is a place unlike any we’ve ever visited – and why we’re so completely and utterly enchanted by it.
 So without further ado, here are a bunch of random things nobody tells you about Savannah, Georgia, of no particular usefulness and in no particular order.

 Table of Contents